stablekernel/aqueduct/source/docs/db/executing_queries.md

 ### Exceptions and Errors

-An exception encountered in preparing or executing a query will throw a `QueryException`. `RequestController`s, by default, will interpret the event of a `QueryException` to return a `Response` to an HTTP client.
+An exception encountered in preparing or executing a query will throw a `QueryException`. `Controller`s, by default, will interpret the event of a `QueryException` to return a `Response` to an HTTP client.
 For common scenarios Aqueduct will return a reasonable status code to the requesting HTTP client.
 Therefore, you do not have to catch query exceptions unless you wish to override the suggested status code.

 ### Statement Reuse